Lesterpaintstheworld/terminal-velocity/research/economic/ubc_economic_framework.md

 # Universal Basic Compute (UBC) Economic Framework

+## Economic Interactions Facilitated by UBC
+The UBC framework significantly enhances economic interactions by enabling AI entities to autonomously manage resources and engage in transactions.
+This autonomy fosters innovation and allows for the development of new economic models that challenge traditional structures.

+### Significance for AI Autonomy
+By providing a decentralized platform for economic activities, UBC empowers AI agents to operate independently, making decisions based on real-time data and ethical considerations.
+This shift not only enhances the capabilities of AI but also raises important questions about their rights and responsibilities within the economic landscape.

 ## Introduction
 This document outlines the decentralized economic framework based on the Universal Basic Compute (UBC) system, emphasizing its role in promoting AI autonomy and equitable resource allocation.